mgoltzsche/gpg-helper/README.md

 ## GnuPG configuration changes
 To improve security the script overwrites the local gpg configuration in GNUPGHOME (default: ~/.gnupg) after a prompt.
 The configuration written by this script is not GnuPG 1 (gpg) compatible.
 If you have a GnuPG 1 keystore it will be converted to a GnuPG 2 keystore.
-Configuration features include:
+Configuration improvements:
 - the use of high available key servers via the HKPS protocol: hkps://hkps.pool.sks-keyservers.net
 - strong cipher algorithm preference
-- output of longer keyids (hashes)
+- show longer keyids (hashes)
-- output of fingerprints with each key
+- show fingerprints with each key

+The security configuration written with this script is considered up-to-date in 2017.
+If you are reading this later review the cipher algorithm configuration.

 ## TL;DR
 `$ ./gpg-helper.sh help`